 In recent years, the trend for local authority heritage, library and archive services to convert to charitable trusts, social enterprises, mutuals, local authority trading companies or to transfer to community management has increased.
 This conversion is commonly known as ‘spinning out’.

 Our ‘In a spin’ guidance outlines different models for service spin-outs and their implications for archive services.
 It also highlights key regulatory considerations and alternative options.
 The guidance stresses the importance of considering what is best for individual archives and includes case studies of both spin-outs and services which have ‘spun back’ under local authority control.

 The third edition includes several revised sections, plus guidance on business rates and VAT.
 The revision was carried out by Activist, who were commissioned to research and write the original guidance.

 Additional guidance on devolved governance

 Alternative governance models (PDF, 0.12MB)

-Contact The National Archives’ head of engagement for help with assessing and developing alternative governance options for archives.
+Contact the Archives Sector Development department for help with assessing and developing alternative governance options for archives.